|Source:Marijuana Policy Project- victims of the War on Drugs?|

 Marijuana is a drug thats less or about as dangerous as alcohol and tobacco, that causes less damage on society as the other two drugs.
 Thats still being used in society just illegally under current law and being used tax free.
 (And you wonder why we have runaway deficits and debt)

 All of you so-called Progressives (Democratic Socialists, in actuality) out there that want to use a lot of government to solve our problems, should have a problem with that, because marijuana prohibition gives so-called Progressives less revenue to build their "Great Society" through government.
 Representative Barney Frank is a so-called Progressive in the House that actually understands this.
 Which is one of the reasons why he supports decriminalization of marijuana.
 Which means in basic terms: treating marijuana like alcohol and tobacco, through regulation.
 I wish more Congressional Democrats would take the same position.

 I wish President Obama who's a solid Progressive Democrat on so many other issues would come about with the same position, especially with his legal background.
 But instead he's to the right of some Conservatives as well as Republicans on this issue: Representative Ron Paul, Governor Gary Johnson, and the great Conservative writer Bill Buckley, and others.
 But instead President Obama is to the right of these three men on this issue of freedom of choice.

-At some point America as a country needs to realize that we don't have an unlimited Fountain of Wealth when it comes to money and other resources.
-That we have to be somewhat conservative and I mean that in a good sense.
-That we are more responsible with the resources that we have as a country.
-And that we end Marijuana Prohibition from the Federal Level and let the States deal with this issues themselves.
+At some point America as a country needs to realize that we don't have an unlimited fountain of wealth when it comes to money and other resources.
+That we have to be somewhat conservative (meaning responsible adults who don't have unlimited financial resources) that we are more responsible with the resources that we have as a country.
+And that we end marijuana prohibition from the Federal level and let the states deal with this issues themselves.